penny icon

 Goals.
 Always start with your goals.
 What are you trying to accomplish?

 Do you want to save money for retirement?
-Are you hoping to make extra cash for down payment on your future home?
+Are you hoping to make extra cash for a down payment on your future home?
 You’re curious and trying it for fun?

 Be clear on why you’re investing and what you want for your money goals.